KDE/digikam-doc/post_processing/metadata_editor.rst

 Keywords
 ~~~~~~~~

-This view record keywords relevant to the item.
+This view records keywords relevant to the item.

 The **Use information retrieval words** checkbox allows to edit the keywords list used to define the content.
 Below a text field allows to enter a new keyword, limited to 64 characters.
 Use **Add** button to append the new keyword to the list. **Delete** button removes an entry from the list and **Replace** button changes the current selected item on the list with the edit keyword value.